‘Bold And The Beautiful’ Spoilers For Friday: Hope Unleashes Anger On Steffy

 Hope Blasts Steffy

-Instead, the blond will unleash her anger and give Steffy a piece of her mind.
-She thought that she could trust them together since they were raising Kelly and Beth like sisters.
-Hope also believed she was happy with Dr. John “Finn” Finnegan (Tanner Novlan), but obviously, she was wrong.
+Instead, the blonde will unleash her anger and give Steffy a piece of her mind.
+She thought she could trust them together since they were raising Kelly and Beth like sisters.
+Hope also believed her stepsister was happy with Dr. John “Finn” Finnegan (Tanner Novlan), but obviously, she was wrong.

-As far as the blond is concerned, Steffy couldn’t wait to pounce on Liam when he was vulnerable.
+As far as the blonde is concerned, Steffy couldn’t wait to pounce on Liam when he was vulnerable.
 She didn’t hesitate to invite him to her bed even though he was married.
-Hope is furious because they couldn’t keep their lust in check, as seen below.
-She thinks that the alcohol was just an excuse and that they could have controlled their urges.
+Hope is furious because they couldn’t keep their lust in check.
+She thinks the alcohol was just an excuse and they could have controlled their urges.
 The Bold and the Beautiful spoilers indicate that Steffy won’t stand a chance against her stepsister’s anger.

 Hope finally knows… #BoldandBeautiful pic.twitter.com/HQUgmkZZmw